-You will also be eligible if you or your parents were adopted so long as the adoption process is recognised as valid for the purposes of UK law.
+You will also be eligible if you or family members of your parents were adopted outside the UK so long as the adoption process is recognised as valid for work in the UK for purposes of UK law.

 Contact QC Immigration to make sure that you are meeting all the eligibility requirements for the UK Ancestry Visa, and receive guidance on how best to build your case to increase your chances of being granted the visa.

 Our London-based immigration law team has extensive experience in this area and will be able to make sure you are pursuing the right visa route with a strong and convincing application, saving you valuable time.
-No matter where you are located in the world, our immigration experts can assist you in-person or remotely with their local UK knowledge and first-hand experience.
+Our experts will review the eligibility requirements and advise you about your eligibility.

 Submitting the appropriate documentation is a necessity when applying for the UK Ancestry Visa.